‘I feel air under my wings;’ Kobe Savage is at home in Oregon Ducks secondary

 The safety position isn’t lacking of talent at Oregon, just experience is needed, according to ESPN.

-On paper, this Oregon Ducks defense that is set to take the field in 2024 is among the most talented we’ve seen in Eugene in quite some time.
-With a mix of transfer portal stars and homegrown talent, Dan Lanning has the unit among the nation’s best so far this preseason.
+On paper, the Oregon Ducks defense set to take the field in 2024 is among the most talented we’ve seen in Eugene in quite some time.
+With a mix of transfer portal stars and homegrown talent, Dan Lanning has the unit ranked among the nation’s best so far this preseason.

-But if there is a vulnerability, at least according to ESPN, it is the very last line of the defense on the field in the safety position.
+If there is a vulnerability, it is the very last line of the defense on the field (safety), at least according to ESPN.

 It’s not for the lack of talent, however.

-Oregon’s so-called safety problem is the inexperience and bringing in newcomers such as transfer Kobe Savage from Kansas State and true freshman Kingston Lopa.
-ESPN’s Paolo Uggetti says the present and future is very bright for the Ducks.
+Oregon’s so-called safety problem is inexperience and bringing in newcomers such as transfer Kobe Savage from Kansas State and true freshman Kingston Lopa.
+ESPN’s Paolo Uggetti says the present and future are very bright for the Ducks.

 Oregon’s safeties are not so much a weakness as much as they are a question mark.
 The Ducks lost Evan Williams, Steve Stephens IV and Bryan Addison at the position from last year but added Kobe Savage, who should slide into a starting spot, from Kansas State.
 After Savage, however, the depth is murky.
 Tysheem Johnson has shown potential but also of lackluster play, which could open up a window for a younger player to step up this season. — Paolo Uggetti

-It’s fair to question the unit right now as we wait to get a feel for how things shake out and see what the production will be like.
-But it wouldn’t come as any surprise at all to see the Ducks’ safety unit quickly establish themselves as elite early in the season this year.
+It’s fair to question the unit right now as we wait to get a feel for how developments shake out and see what the production will be like.
+But it wouldn’t come as any surprise to see the Ducks’ safety unit quickly establish itself as elite early in the season.

 [lawrence-auto-related count=3]